MS71/full_coverage_path_planner/README.md

-# Full Coverage Path Planner (FCPP)
+# ROS2 version of Full Coverage Path Planner (FullCoveragePathPlanner)

 ## Overview

-This package provides an implementation of a Full Coverage Path Planner (FCPP) using the Backtracking Spiral Algorithm (BSA), see [1].
+This package provides an implementation of a Full Coverage Path Planner (FullCoveragePathPlanner) using the Backtracking Spiral Algorithm (BSA), see [1].

 This packages acts as a global planner plugin to the Move Base package (http://wiki.ros.org/move_base).